powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is `WITH_GENERATOR_VOLTAGE_CONTROL`.

+**incrementalTransformerVoltageControlOuterLoopMaxTapShift**
+Maximum number of tap position change during a single iteration of the incremental voltage control outerloop.
+Applies when `transformerVoltageControlMode` is set to `INCREMENTAL_VOLTAGE_CONTROL`.
+The default value is `3`.

 **shuntVoltageControlMode**
 This parameter defines which kind of outer loops is used for the shunt voltage control.
 We have two kinds of outer loops:
 - `WITH_GENERATOR_VOLTAGE_CONTROL` means that a continuous voltage control is performed in the same time as the generator voltage control.
 Susceptance is finally rounded to the closest section for shunt that are controlling voltage.
 The control deadband is not taken into account.